-You can use this tool to move the selected UV polygons: click anywhere in the Texture view and hold down the mouse button while you move the mouse.
+You can use this tool to move the selected UV components: click anywhere in the Texture view and hold down the mouse button while you move the mouse.

-If the Magnet Use option is enabled, UV polygons outside the selection (but within the Distance value of the selection) are pulled along when the selection is moved.
-The further away a UV polygon is from the selection, the weaker the pull.
+UV components outside the selection (but within the Distance value of the selection) are pulled along when the selection is moved.
+The further away a UV components is from the selection, the weaker the pull.
 There is a Magnet tab to control this option (see Active Tool manager Magnet tab).

-The Snapping options determine whether the UV polygons you move snap to other UV polygons.
-A cross will appear in a corner of one of the selected UV polygons according to where you click with the mouse.
+The Snapping options determine whether the UV components you move snap to other UV points or edges.
+A cross will appear in a corner of one of the selected UV components according to where you click with the mouse.
 Keep the mouse button held down and drag to move the selection.

 If the Point option is enabled, the cross will snap to UV points.
 If Edge is enabled, the cross will snap to UV edges.
 Radius determines how close the cross must be to a point or edge before it snaps to it.

 The Quantize options provides further ways to restrict movement.
 If you enable the Move option (or Scale or Rotate for the other tools), you will only be able to move the selected UV components in steps of the value entered.
 For example, if the value is set to 10%, the distance between each step corresponds to 10% of the texture’s width or height.
 Taking this example further, if the texture is 300 pixels wide and 500 pixels high, the UV polygons can be moved 30 pixels horizontally and 50 pixels vertically.